 It may sound surprising, but as the Equal Employment Opportunity Commission (EEOC) points out, “Every U.S. citizen is a member of some protected class.”
 That is because basic traits like sex, ethnicity, age, and skin color are all protected by a combination of state and federal anti-discrimination laws.
 Examples of protected classes include:

-- Disabled workers.
+- how much does nexium cost Disabled workers.
 Under the Americans with Disabilities Act (ADA), it is illegal to fire workers due to a mental or physical disability.

-- Male and female workers.
+- advise on dating over 50 Male and female workers.
 Under Title VII of the Civil Rights Act of 1964, it is illegal to fire workers due to their sex.
 This applies to both men and women.

 - Workers over age 40.
 Under the Age Discrimination in Employment Act (ADEA), it is illegal to fire employees because of their age, which is called “ageism.”